tamagochi-descompuesto1/NLP-NAS/README.md

 Leave the SDK Manager software as it is and continue with the system configuration of the Jetson, select a username, password and all the initial configurations.
 After this come back to SDK Manager and finish installing all the Jetson and NVIDIA libraries, for this you will need to input your username, password and IP address (which you can find in the terminal executing the command `ifconfig`).
 Installation takes around 20 minutes, after this the Jetson device is ready to use.

+Another more feasible option is to use balenaEtcher to flash the microSD card.
+Refer to [this tutorial](https://developer.nvidia.com/embedded/learn/get-started-jetson-orin-nano-devkit#write) to follow the process of flashing using this software.

 ## Setting up the environment.
 If the Jetson correctly booted up, it will ask for the configurations.
 Choose a user, password and necessary configurations to initialize the OS.
 Remember the Jetson Orin Nano does not have a WiFi module, thus it is necessary to connect it to a router or modem via ethernet cable.